 Zak Martin regrets that he cannot respond to requests for help in locating lost pets, missing engagement rings, etc.

-Zak Martin works on murder and missing persons cases on a pro bono basis.
+Zak Martin works on murder and missing persons cases on a pro bono basis, and he does not solicit or accept donations.